 28.19 a) radiobeacons properly so-called, established on land or on ships permanently moored or, exceptionally, on ships navigating in a restricted area, the limits of which are known and published.
 The emissions of these radiobeacons may have either directional or non-directional patterns;

-28.20 b) fixed stations, coast stations or aeronautical stations designated to function as radiobeacons, at the request of mobile stations.
+28.20 b) fixed stations or coast stations designated to function as radiobeacons, at the request of mobile stations.
 [Comment: are aeronautical radiobeacons still used in this manner]

 B.2 Issue 2 – Secrecy of Communication